ydahal1/ydahal1/jokes.md

-Why did the cowboy have a weiner dog?
-Somebody told him to get a long little doggy.
+What musical instrument is found in the bathroom?
+A tuba toothpaste.

 [
-Wed Aug  6 00:31:45 UTC 2025
+Thu Aug  7 00:31:54 UTC 2025
  ]